How to Write an Action Plan (Example Included)

 Types of Action Plans

 There are many different types of action plans that are used on various kinds of strategic initiatives.
 Each is similar in makeup but differs in their goals.
-Here are a few of the varieties of action plans.
+Here are a few of the varieties.

 Business Action Plan